Parenting a Child Who Struggles with Anxiety

 If your child or teenager is struggling with anxiety, chances are you might be feeling exhausted.
 What likely started off as small worries early on, may have escalated to something that feels unmanageable.
 Over the years, parents have shared their stories with me as they struggle to help their anxious child or teen:

-- We started out by skipping birthday parties occasionally because he felt nervous, but now he is missing out on so much more (e.g., play dates, group sports) because he feels so nervous when he’s with other kids his age.
+- We started out by skipping birthday parties occasionally because he felt nervous, but now he's missing out on so much more (e.g., play dates, group sports) because he feels so nervous when he’s with other kids.

-- I see other kids his age enjoying time with their friends at school and trying out new sports or activities, but he just can’t seem to relax.
-He’s always thinking about what could go wrong.
-No matter how much I try to convince him that everything will be okay, he gets so stuck on his worries.
+- I see other kids enjoying time with their friends at school and trying out new sports or activities, but she can’t seem to relax.
+She’s always thinking about what could go wrong.
+No matter how much I try to convince her that everything will be okay, she gets so stuck on her worries.

 If these struggles sound familiar to you, you are not alone.